gptoys/AI-enhanced-Twitch-Chatbot/README.md

 ## Prerequisites

 * A Twitch account
-* An OpenAI API key (register at their website and navigate
+* An OpenAI API key (register at their website and navigate to account -> api keys, review the disclai